ValentineKarimi/Carrefour-Kenya-Analysis-/README.md

 # Carrefour-Kenya-Analysis-

-Inform the marketing department on the most relevant marketing strategies that will result in the highest no. of sales
+Giving relevant marketing strategies that will result in the highest no. of sales

 ## Projects Intro/Objective

+Main objective is to inform the marketing department on the most relevant marketing strategies that will result in the highest no. of sales

 Part 1: Dimensionality Reduction